collapsed-stacks/startups/questions/5990/how-much-does-a-sales-brand-manager-deserve.md

 - tagged: `sales`
 - score: 2

-<p>Let's say that I got a great idea.
+Let's say that I got a great idea.
 I'm a programmer but I need someone who manage this branding thing, make a market study and found ways to reach our clients.
 I've contacted my friend and he wanted 50/50 but I didn't agree so we finally ended at 60/40.
 We both are going to invest the same amount of time and money (in this case, 60/40).
-Is this a good way to spread the cake?</p>
+Is this a good way to spread the cake?

-<p>I've been working on other projects alone, and this is my first time going by a different way.</p>
+I've been working on other projects alone, and this is my first time going by a different way.

 ## Answer 5992